Sorting Through an Abundance of Data

 - What measurements will be best understood by your audience?
 Consider the effort needed to explain a marketing metric to a non-marketer, and adjust accordingly.

 - While there are a lot of metrics to consider, limit your measurements to 3-4 key metrics.
 Too many metrics will cause confusion.
-Clear, concise results are a measure of professionalism.
+Clear, concise results are a mark of professionalism.

 Call-to-action — Examples